Version 4: Applicable from: 29 August 2023

-We collect your contact details from you to keep in touch with you and to invite you to take part in surveys and activities that relate to Next Steps (e.g., for our linked data programme).
-Your contact details are shared securely with organisations that provide services to us and with other data controllers as part of our linked data programme.
-Your contact details are never shared with researchers.
-More information about how your contact details are used is available at: https://nextstepsstudy.org.uk/faqs/how-will-my-information-be-used/.
+We collect your contact details from you to keep in touch with you and to invite you to take part in surveys and activities that relate to the study.
+Contact details are shared securely with organisations that provide services to us and with other data controllers as part of our linked data programme.

-In the COVID-19 web surveys we explained how, if you have downloaded and used the COVID-19 symptom tracker app, we will link the symptom tracker data to your survey responses unless you told us that you did not wish for that to happen.
+In the COVID-19 web surveys we explained how, if you have downloaded and used the COVID-19 symptom tracker app, we will link the symptom tracker data to your survey responses unless you opted out.
+This linked data will be pseudonymised and deposited with the UK LLC.

 UK Longitudinal Linkage Collaboration (UK LLC)

-The UK LLC is run by the University of Bristol (Data Controller of data placed in the UK LLC database) and supported by the University of Swansea (Data Processor for the University of Bristol) UK Secure eResearch Platform (UKSeRP).
+University of Bristol is Data Controller of data placed in the UK LLC database.
+University of Swansea is Data Processor for the University of Bristol UK Secure eResearch Platform (UKSeRP).
 Digital Health and Care Wales (DHCW) is the UK LLC’s data processor for records linkage.

 Your biological samples

-We have Research Tissue Bank ethical approval for the collection, storage, use and distribution of biological samples.
-Our collection and destruction of these samples is regulated by the Human Tissue Act 2004.
-We asked for (or will ask for) permission to collect:
+We have Research Tissue Bank ethical approval for the storage, use and distribution of biological samples.
+Our collection, storage and use of these samples is regulated by the Human Tissue Act 2004.

-We store digital copies of questionnaires and consent forms completed by you or your family so that we have a record of you taking part in the study and for research purposes.
+Where you or your family have completed paper questionnaires as part of the study, we may store original copies or digital scans of these so that we have a record of you taking part in the study and for research purposes.
 We also store original copies of consent forms and administrative paper records used by interviewers during surveys.
-Digital documents are held in a secure restricted access UCL database.
-Some of these original copies were collected by Department for Education (DfE) who ran the study before us.
-More information about who runs the study is available at: https://nextstepsstudy.org.uk/home/about/management-and-funding/.
+Paper copies are stored securely.
+Digital copies are held in a secure restricted access UCL database.
+Some of these original copies were collected by other organisations that managed the cohort before us.
+We also keep a record of any requests that we have had from you.

-Next Steps is a voluntary research study.
-You are under no statutory or contractual obligation to provide us with your personal data.
-The UK GDPR gives individuals information rights.
-Some of these rights are not absolute as they may be subject to our policies or ‘exemptions’ (opt outs) allowed by the UK GDPR.
+Study members are under no statutory or contractual obligation to provide us with personal data.
+The UK GDPR gives people rights over their data.
+Some of these rights depend on the reason for collecting personal data and do not apply in every circumstance.
+These rights, therefore, may be subject to our policies or ‘exemptions’ (opt outs) allowed by the UK GDPR.
 You can contact us at any time to tell us: